Research output per year

 Audrey's clinical expertise is in the area of intellectual disabilities.
 Where appropriate, she shares examples of her clinical knowledge and experience in this area, using current policies, best practice evidence and latest developments to help illuminate and reflect real-life practice.
 She uses a mix of blended learning methods in her teaching, such as online resources, practical approaches and real life case studies.

 As a tutor, Audrey embraces the problem-based learning (PBL) approach, embedded across the occupational therapy programme at University of Brighton.
 This is an interactive and inclusive approach, which facilitates small groups of students to develop their ability to be independent thinkers and lifelong learners.
-Audrey adopts a ‘just-right’ challenging and supportive approach to illicit a balance of critical as well as reflective and 'deeper' thinking from students.
-She is, at the same time, welcoming and respectful of what each student brings from their personal and professional background, which contribute to the overall experience of shared learning and knowledge.
+Audrey adopts a ‘just-right’ challenging and supportive approach to illicit a balance of critical as well as reflective thinking from students.
+She is, at the same time, welcoming and respectful of what each student brings from their personal and professional background, which contribute to the overall experience of shared learning.

 Award Date: 21 Nov 2018